priyanshu0627/BOOK_GENRE_CLASSIFICATION/README.md

 - Science-Fiction-Fantasy-Horror(all 4 are considered as a single genre in the project)

 ## RESULT
-  Our model was able to predict correctly with accuracy of 94.28%.
+  The model was able to predict correctly with accuracy of 94.28%.